1976 United States Grand Prix West

 2010 Australian Grand Prix

-After a wet start, Sebastian Vettel was comfortably leading until his brakes failed and send him spinning into the gravel just before half-distance.
-That left Jenson Button in the lead - he’d struggled on the intermediate tyres and so decided to become one of the first drivers to stop for slick tyres.
+After a wet start, Sebastian Vettel was comfortably leading until his brakes failed and sent him spinning into the gravel just before half-distance.
+That left Jenson Button in the lead – he’d struggled on the intermediate tyres and so decided to become one of the first drivers to stop for slick tyres.